FLIR C2 Thermal Imaging Camera

 I'd seen the FLIR C2 at a demonstration last year and thought it was pretty cool.
 When I got it in my hands and began to realize how powerful this $699 unit is, I realized I was holding a game changer for entry level thermography.

 FLIR is doing just about everything it can to end our excuses for why we don’t have thermal imaging as part of our arsenals.
 They’re redefining what the cost of entry is and the quality you can expect there.
 Whether you’re diagnosing energy loss in a home, working as a home inspection pro, or maintaining equipment, thermal imaging likely has a very real use for you.

-The FLIR C2 is the company’s entry level full featured thermal imaging camera.
-It’s a pocket sized, lightweight unit that claims to be really powerful.
+The FLIR C2 is the company’s entry-level full-featured thermal imaging camera.
+It’s a pocket-sized, lightweight unit that claims to be really powerful.
 I can attest to that.
-For most pro’s out there, you’re looking at the C2 as perhaps your first thermal imaging camera, so I’ll focus on those entry level uses for now.
-Keep in the back of your mind that the FLIR C2 will have more powerful features that you can take advantage of as thermal imaging becomes a part of your every day tool kit.
+For most pro’s out there, you’re looking at the C2 as perhaps your first thermal imaging camera, so I’ll focus on those uses for now.
+Keep in the back of your mind that the FLIR C2 will have more powerful features that you can take advantage of as thermal imaging becomes a part of your everyday tool kit.

 FLIR C2 Specifications (Full Specs Here)

 - Screen: 3″ 320 x 240 pixel touchscreen